Sign in

 The x-ray tube, often referred to as the "glass," serves as the energy source for a CT scanner.
 Similar to an incandescent light bulb, it has a limited but unpredictable lifespan influenced by usage, make, and model.
 When considering a refurbished CT scanner, inquire about tube usage, typically measured in mAs or scan seconds.

 Used, Refurbished, or Brand-New CT Scanner?: Refurbished units offer a lower upfront price, while used scanners may be pricier but potentially in better condition, depending on the supplier.
 Although a brand-new scanner is the best option, budget constraints may lead to a practical choice of a well-conditioned refurbished or used unit.
-Remember to check specifications before finalizing your purchase.
+Always check specifications before finalizing your purchase.

 Related links: